freeman-lab/station/README.md

 with station.start(spark=True):
   # do more spark stuff
 ```
-any engines created inside a `with` will be shut down upon exit, so results requiring the engine should be collected locally
+any engines created inside a `with` will be shut down upon exit, so results requiring the engine should be collected locally prior to exiting the context.

 ### thanks